Graduate Student Handbook

 There are three necessary steps for the preparation and completion of the PE: 1) The student must define his or her fields of examination and form a PE committee; 2) He or she must select a list of texts and other materials for the examination in consultation with the PE committee; 3) The student must take the examination.

-Defining the fields and constituting a committee: By the end of the second year for students entering the program with a B.A. or the end of the third semester for those entering with an M.A., candidates must define three fields, one primary and two secondary.
+Defining the fields and constituting a committee: By the end of the second year in the program, candidates must define three fields, one primary and two secondary.
 The candidate must also form a committee of at least two faculty members in Italian Studies and designate a chair for that committee.
 It is the student’s responsibility to approach a prospective chair and ask whether he or she is willing to serve on the committee.
 It is also the student’s responsibility to make arrangements with the committee members in order to prepare for the PE.

 Taken together, the three fields should delimit academic area(s) in which the student is preparing to teach, as well the scholarly context(s) for the student's projected research.
 The configuration of the fields for all students will be as follows: